Dust storm causes huge pileup, 6 fatalities on I-55 south of Springfield

 Video posted on Twitter showed plumes of black smoke and there were reports of explosions.

-According to Illinois State Police, Divernon City Hall is being used as a reunification post for families of the crash victims.
+According to Illinois State Police, Divernon City Hall was being used as a reunification post for families of the crash victims.

+The Environmental Protection Agency was on the scene since there was a significant diesel spill.
+The Salvation Army and Red Cross were there as well.

+Crews were expected to be at work at the scene through Tuesday morning.

 for more features.